ebeltramo96/arch-installer/README.md

 ## Partitions status

-If the disk has no partitions skip this step.
+If the laptop's disk has no partitions, skip this step.

-In case the disk has already partitions, use `fdisk -l` and delete them, reboot the laptop and restart the installation
+In case the disk already has partitions, use `fdisk -l` and delete them, reboot the laptop and restart the installation

 ## Authenticate to wi-fi